Higher Complex Structures and Flat Connections: Higher complex structures

 \subsection{Cotangent bundle of higher complex structures}

-The main object to link higher complex structures to character varieties is the total cotangent bundle $\cotang$ which we describe here in detail.
+In our subsequent study of flat connections, higher complex structures will appear together with a cotangent vector satisfying a compatibility condition, $\mu$-holomorphicity.
+This can be best understood by studying the total cotangent bundle $\cotang$.
+We present here heuristic arguments, allowing the reader to get the broad idea.
+The detailed proofs use different arguments and can be found in \cite{FockThomas, Nolte}.

 The punctual Hilbert scheme inherits a complex symplectic structure from $\C^2$.
-It can be described as follows: to an ideal $I \in \Hilb^n(\C^2)$, associate the two multiplication operators $M_x$ and $M_y$.
-The symplectic structure $\omega$ is given by The zero-fiber is an isotropic subspace of dimension $n-1$.
-The dimension of $\Hilb^n(\C^2)$ being $2n$, the zero-fiber cannot be Lagrangian.
-The subspace $\Hilb^n_{red}(\C^2)$, called \textbf{reduced Hilbert scheme}, consisting of those ideals $I$ whose support has barycenter the origin (generically $n$ points with barycenter equal to the origin), is a symplectic submanifold of $\Hilb^n(\C^2)$ and the zero-fiber is Lagrangian inside the reduced Hilbert scheme.
-Hence its cotangent bundle is isomorphic to its normal bundle (using the symplectic form): Near the zero-section, to the first order, the normal bundle can be identified with the whole space, here the reduced Hilbert scheme.
+The zero-fiber $\Hilb^n_0(\C^2)$ is Lagrangian in $\Hilb^n_{red}(\C^2)$, the \textbf{reduced Hilbert scheme}, which consists by definition of those ideals $I$ whose support has barycenter the origin (generically $n$ points with barycenter equal to the origin).
+Using the symplectic form, we then get where $T^{\perp}$ denotes the normal bundle.
+Near the zero-section, to first order, the normal bundle can be identified with the whole space, here the reduced Hilbert scheme.

-There is a general fact stating that the cotangent bundle to a quotient space $X/G$ (where $X$ is a manifold and $G$ a Lie group) is a hamiltonian reduction: $T^*(X/G) \cong T^*X//G$.
-Using this we can compute
+The cotangent bundle to a quotient space $X/G$, where $X$ is a manifold and $G$ a Lie group, is the Hamiltonian reduction: $T^*(X/G) \cong T^*X//G$.
+Using this, we can heuristically compute

-We see that $\cotang$ is obtained by a hamiltonian reduction of $\Hilb^n_{red}(T^{*\C}\S)$.
-An element of the latter Hilbert scheme bundle is an ideal
+\begin{Remark} We stress again that the argument above is only heuristic.
+In \cite{Nolte}, Nolte shows that the higher diffeomorphism action is not proper.
+Hence the symplectic reduction cannot be carried out by the standard techniques. \end{Remark}